-The Group held its traditional annual camp over the May Day bank holiday; this time we went to the Sussex County campsite at Broadstone Warren near Forest Row.
+The Group held its traditional annual camp over the May Day bank holiday; this time we went to the local District campsite at Roverdene.
 The cubs and scouts arrived on the Friday evening and we left at the Sunday lunchtime.
-For their summer camp, the scouts returned to Derbyshire where they participated in Peak 2015, which is an international camp held in the grounds of Chatsworth House.
+For their weeklong summer camp, the scouts went to ‘Charnwood 2016’.
+This was a large camp near Loughborough attended by some 6,000 scouts, guides and their leaders from many countries.

-1st Caterham has also supported the local community by taking part in the Remembrance Day parade in Caterham on the Hill, we also take part in the St Georges Day parade in Caterham valley which involves all of the groups in the district.
-We have also supported the Caterham Festival and Carnival, the Dene fireworks, the Bunny fun run, sung Christmas carols in Church Walk and have helped with the PHAB walk in Hyde Park.
+1st Caterham has also supported the local community by taking part in the Remembrance Day parade in Caterham on the Hill, we also take part in the St. George’s Day parade in Caterham valley which involves all of the groups in the district.
+We have also supported the Caterham Festival and Carnival, the Dene fireworks, the Bunny fun run and have sung Christmas carols in Church Walk.

 When the children move on from scouts and want to stay within the scouting family, they have the option to join the Caterham explorer unit or to just stay with the scouts as Young Leaders (officially as explorers) to gain their Duke of Edinburgh bronze and silver awards.
-1st Caterham is lucky to have the Young Leader coordinator as an assistant scout leader – Steve Wingrave.
-1st Caterham (St Mary’s) Scout Group is flourishing and, subject to enough adults coming forward to help in a variety of capacities, will continue to provide scouting challenges and enjoyment to the children of Caterham on the Hill for many years to come.
+The explorer unit is run centrally by Caterham scouts but, again, is often hampered by a lack of adult leaders.

-At Christmas 2014, we trialled the introduction of the ‘Scout Christmas Post’ as a fund raising venture.
+Over the past couple of Christmases we have run our ‘Scout Christmas Post’ as a fund raising venture.
 For the grand sum of 30p per card, we delivered cards within the CR3 area just before Christmas.
-Our post boxes were limited to the scout hut and St Mary’s Church.
-It proved a success, so we decided to expand our post box collection last Christmas and, placed 14 boxes around the area.
-It again was very successful; with the help of parents delivering cards we raised well over £900 towards our Group funds.
-At Christmas 2016 we will repeat the scout Christmas post, which we see as being a community service as well as a major fund raising venture.
+We placed 14 boxes around the area.
+It has proved to be successful again and we will continue with the venture at Christmas 2017, which we see as being a community service as well as a major fund raising venture; with the help of parents delivering cards we raised well over £900 towards our Group funds.
 Please look out for our posters and boxes in the late Autumn.